A guide to self-love

 You were designed as beloved, firstly loved by the one who knows perfect love.
 You have a personalized invitation to sit at the banqueting table, to be ravished by an intimate and divine romance.
-This Valentine’s Day, consider embracing yourself in a way that reflects God’s first intentions for you, fully partaking in life with God.
+Consider embracing yourself in a way that reflects God’s first intentions for you, fully partaking in life with God.
 So, behold him to be held by him.
-View Valentine’s as a day to refresh your mind, body, and soul with these tips to try throughout your life to draw ever nearer to the greatest love that has ever graced the face of our humanity.
+View today as an opportunity to refresh your mind, body, and soul with these tips to try throughout your life to draw ever nearer to the greatest love that has ever graced the face of our humanity.

 This could look like pulling out your grandma’s cherished recipe for raspberry scones, setting out a canvas to paint a radiant sunset, or writing the beginning of a memoir or poetic prose.
 The bottom line is to engage your heart with your hands.
 If, however, you experience a kind of mental block, like holding a well-inked pen and not being able to move your hand to produce shapes and characters, simply meet the pen to the page.
 So often, we are afraid of the mess, of getting our hands dirty, of not producing a masterpiece on the first try.
 Instead of being gripped by fear to paint whatever lines you don’t care too much for, enable yourself to grip the chiseling tool to carve the dreams the Creator’s given you into stone.